Last Updated on March 15, 2022 by Jim Ferri

 By Jordan Coates

 The cuisine is wonderful all over Italy, but the dishes also change and hold unique flavors by region.
-For me, Tuscan cuisine sounded especially delectable so I pursued the traditional tastes of the Florentine table, which includes several staple foods like bread and beans and also has its specialties like Chianti wine, hearty soups, and polenta.
+For me, Tuscan cuisine sounded especially delectable so I pursued the traditional tastes of the Florentine table.
+That includes several staple foods like bread and beans and also has its specialties like Chianti wine, hearty soups, and polenta.

 A friend studying in Florence, one of the top places to visit in Italy for anyone, recommended we dine at one of the popular restaurants in Florence, Il Latini, a popular with both tourists and locals alike, so we made reservations.
 We weren’t aware that 7:30 was actually the opening time until we saw the huge crowd waiting in the rain outside the restaurant.